michaelgrosner/tribeca/MANUAL.md

 * `widthPong` - Minimum width of our quote in USD (ex. a value of .3 is 30 cents).
 Used only if previous Pings exists in the opposite side.

+* `bw` - Enable Best Width to place orders avoiding "hollows" in the book, while accomodating new orders right near to existent orders in the book, without leaving "hollows" in between.

 * `bidSize` - Maximum bid size of our quote in BTC (ex. a value of 1.5 is 1.5 bitcoins).
 With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack.

 * `askSize` - Maximum ask size of our quote in BTC (ex. a value of 1.5 is 1.5 bitcoins).
 With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack.